 Don't get caught up in what I call the "macho-factor" of muzzleloading; those guys who always load the heaviest loads, challenge the maximum credible muzzleloading ranges, and make sure everyone else knows about it.
 Just as with modern smokeless loads, there are a wide variety of muzzleloading rifle loads that are capable to killing elk, moose or bear.
 Go for the load that you and your rifle perform best with, i.e., the best group on paper at a specified yardage within specific game killing load ranges.
 Go to the range and test you accuracy, making fine adjustments in powder charges until you shoot your best group.
 That will be the best big game load for you, your gun, and as a result, the game you are hunting.

-Copyright 2003 by Randy D. Smith.
+Copyright 2003 by Randy D. Smith and/or chuckhawks.com.
 All rights reserved.